KTB2025/Bricken-Online-GEOG676-Fall2025/Lab07/README.md

 ## Tasks
 - Download multispectral satellite imagery (e.g., **Landsat**) separated by bands.
 - Create a **composite raster** image by stacking several spectral bands.
 - Download a **Digital Elevation Model (DEM)** of an area of interest.
-For this project this was centerted on the Houston-Galveston area.
+For this project I wanted to cover where I lived in Houston and the surrounding area.
 - Use the DEM to create two analytical outputs:
   1. **Hillshade raster** to visualize topographic relief.
   2. **Slope raster** to quantify terrain gradients.